 “So if you’re a working mom you may want to be able to give someone access to your home during certain times of the day,” Kaiserman says.
 “That may be different than an active adult who wants to give their grandkids access less frequently, or it may be different than a millennial, who wants to be able to let nobody in unless they ring the front doorbell.
 We show them the tools that they have, and then we listen to their life, and we have a real human conversation and what you need, what we can provide, and we create a custom solution for every single homeowner.”

 Kaiserman believes this isn’t just the future of homebuilding, it also represents a future retail avenue for retailers trying to sell smart home products.
+It could be incorporated into custom home builders projects similar to what can be found at Ecominded Solutions sooner than we think!
 “There are many people who come by our model home centers, who want to see maybe the decorating ideas we have, maybe the floor plan ideas we have, maybe the home automation stuff that we have.
 We’re starting to see that the influence is not just directly to people that are buying homes, but that people are curious about how all these things work together,” he says.
 “You go to Best Buy, it’s very, very hard to understand how the whole system works together.
 You sit in a couch down in our living room and you say ‘Movie time.’
 All the subsystems just fire at once, and you get that experience, and people are beginning to see that it’s about the sum of the parts and not the individual features.”

 And that’s what Amazon needs to show normal consumers who aren’t early adopters if they want to become the portal for the next generation of computing associated with connected homes, cars and digital assistants.
 Lennar model homes are within 50 miles of two-thirds of the U.S. population, making it a within a reasonable day trip for a majority of Americans who want to invest in connected home tech.
 So the partnerships between the two companies makes tremendous sense for both.